grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/assign-rbac-roles/index.md

 1. Select a role within an organization that you want to assign to the user.
 1. Click **Save**.

-## Assign fixed or custom roles using the HTTP api
+## Assign fixed or custom roles using the HTTP API

 This section describes how to: